‘RHOC’ Star Kelly Dodd And Plastic Surgeon Brian Reagan Split, She Moves On With Fox News’ Rick Leventhal

 “He wanted his business on the show.
 I was just a means to get there.
 And I only realized that after I caught him cheating on me and realized he’s been seeing someone else all along,” she said.

 For his part, Reagan confirmed on Thursday that he was no longer dating the reality star and said their relationship wasn’t easy.
-In response, Dodd said that she was deeply saddened by the end of their romance and said she wished Reagan the best.
-Then she tagged her new man, Leventhal, and said “see… we broke up.”
+In response, Dodd said that she was deeply saddened by the end of their romance and that she wished Reagan the best.
+She then tagged her new man, Leventhal, and said “see… we broke up.”

 Although Dodd shared a recent photo of herself with Reagan on Instagram as they promoted his business in Los Angeles, she said in the caption that she shared the photo because she had been paid for doing so.